-The Neonatal Nursing specialty develops culturally sensitive providers who are able to address the complex health needs of acutely ill and recuperating neonates and infants and their families, and reduce disparity in neonatal care access.
+The Neonatal Nursing specialties develop culturally sensitive providers who are able to address the complex health needs of acutely ill and recuperating neonates and infants and their families, and reduce disparity in neonatal care access.
 Students can choose to become either a neonatal nurse practitioner (NNP) or neonatal clinical nurse specialist (CNS) and the neonatal specialty accepts both Master’s and Post-Master’s applicants.

 Students will complete core graduate and neonatal/pediatric coursework, in addition to select residency experiences across a variety of local and regional settings that support role development.
 NNP graduates complete a minimum of 600 mentored practice hours and are eligible for CA state licensure as an NP as well as seeking national certification as an NNP.
 CNS graduates complete a minimum of 500 mentored practice hours and are eligible for CA state licensure as a CNS.